thedevcaptain/interfejs/README.md

 - type`string`

   The actual HTTP method.
-(Be careful, you have to write it upper case)
+(Be careful, you have to write it uppercase)

 - mapping`boolean`

-    A boolean flag that enables mapping the data.
-It it is true the response will be an `array of objects` for each of which the keys will be the values into the first row  and the effective data will be retrieved from the 2nd row. (just like a real table).
+    A boolean flag that enables the data mapping.
+If it is true the response will be an `array of objects` for each of which the keys will be the values into the first row  and the effective data will be retrieved from the 2nd row. (just like a real table).

 - range `string`